If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 The entire process, from researching labs to work with to having the first finished products shipped out to me, took around six months.

 If you are planning to start a skin care product line, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a skin care product line and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a skin care product line and outline the costs you should expect for each: